Published on 18th of May 2017

-Professional software development is a very slow process.
+Professional software development is a lengthy process.
 Writing readable, well-tested, well-documented code is a substantial effort.
-You will need patience; lots of it.
-Both with yourself and with others.
+You will need patience, lots of it.
+Both, with yourself and with others.

 As you become more experienced, you'll see the shades of grey.